bsinner/quickNotes/README.md

-# Blake Sinner Individual Project
+# Quick Notes Enterprise Java Spring 2019 Project

 ### Problem Statement
-When users make notes they often use word processors or a notebook/sticky notes.
-Although these methods work, they have their drawbacks.
-Word processors need to be downloaded, require users to remember where their files are saved, and sometimes have learning curves.
-Notebooks and sticky notes on the other hand can be lost and don't have the functionality of word processors.
+When people take notes they often use word processors or a pen and paper.
+Although these methods work, they have drawbacks.
+Programs need to be downloaded, require users to remember they saved their notes, and sometimes have more features than are needed for simply taking notes.
+Although notebooks and sticky notes are simple, they can be lost or misplaced and they are bad for the environment.

-With this project I would like to solve the problems of desktop word processors by making a website that's simple and easy to use, and that allows users to save their files to a common location.
-I also think that this website will be an improvement over notebooks and sticky notes because it will have formatting features, such as changing font size and embeding links, and because it will allow users to save their notes.
+In this project I would like to make a website that combines the simplicity of pens and paper and the eco-friendliness of taking notes on a computer.

+### Project Technologies

+* Database
+  * MySQL
+* ORM Framework
+  * Hibernate 5
+* Authentication
+  * JWT tokens in cookies
+* Front End
+  * Semantic UI
+  * jQuery
+  * Quill JS
+* Hosting
+  * AWS
+* Consumed Web Service
+  * Microsoft Translator Text API 3.0
+* Logging
+  * Exceptions logged with Log4J2
+* Unit Testing
+  * JUnit 5
+* Build Tool
+  * Maven
+* IDE
+ * IntelliJ IDEA